EfeSagir/Snake-Game-OOP/README.md

-Snake Game (OOP) 🐍
+# Snake Game Engine (OOP) 🐍

-A clean, modular implementation of the classic Snake game logic developed in Python using the Turtle library.
-This project demonstrates the application of Object-Oriented Programming (OOP) to manage game states and entity behaviors.
+A modular 2D game engine developed in Python using the **Turtle** graphics library.
+This project implements an object-oriented architecture to handle real-time coordinate tracking, entity growth, and collision physics.

-🛠️ Technical Overview

-Modular Design: The project is organized into distinct classes for the snake, food, and scoreboard to ensure separation of concerns.

-Event Handling: Utilizes the screen.onkey method to capture real-time keyboard inputs for directional control.

-Boundary Logic: Includes collision detection that monitors coordinates to trigger a game-over sequence if the snake leaves the playable area.

-Score Management: Features a dedicated Scoreboard class that handles UI updates and score increments whenever food is consumed.

-📂 File Structure
+## 🚀 Engine Features

+- **Dynamic Movement Engine**: Utilizes a segment-following algorithm where each part of the snake inherits the position of the previous segment.
+- **Collision Detection Logic**: Real-time monitoring of coordinates to detect boundaries and interactions with food objects.
+- **Automated State Management**: Centralized control for game-over sequences and scoreboard refreshes.
+- **Recursive Entity Generation**: A food system that respawns at randomized coordinates upon collision.

+## 🛠️ Project Structure

-main.py: Orchestrates the game loop, screen updates, and collision logic.
+- `main.py`: The core game loop that orchestrates screen updates and collision checks.

-snake.py: Defines the snake's initial structure, movement patterns, and directional constraints.
+- `snake.py`: Manages the creation, movement, and directional constraints of the snake entity.

-food.py: Handles the randomized positioning and appearance of the target food.
+- `food.py`: Handles the randomized appearance and positioning of target objects.

-scoreboard.py: Manages the visual display of the score and the game-over message.
+- `scoreboard.py`: A dedicated UI module for real-time score tracking and endgame messaging.

+## 🎮 How to Run

+1. Ensure Python is installed.
+2. Run the engine:
+    ```bash
+    python main.py
+    ```
+3. Use **Arrow Keys** to control the snake.